 “Video is an effective form of communication that needs to be integrated into each and every aspect of your existing marketing efforts.” –James Wedmore

-Chatbots — the conversational agents are capable of carrying out intelligent conversations with human users.
-From changing the way kids learn in schools to pick you out the perfect meal this evening, here are the seven of the most interesting chatbots doing the rounds at the moment.
+Chatbots are conversational agents capable of intelligent conversations with human users.
+From changing the way kids learn, to picking your perfect meal, find out about seven of the most interesting chatbots around right now with our whitepaper.